-The next statewide JTI will be held in early 2015 at the Supreme Court Building in Tallahassee.
+The next statewide JTI will be held in March 2015 at the Supreme Court Building in Tallahassee.
 Travel expenses, in accordance with state guidelines, and substitute coverage are paid for participants.

 One of Florida's greatest strengths is the rich social, ethnic, and gender diversity of its citizenry, and inclusion of diverse population groups is a priority of the State Courts System.
 Thus, the Justice Teaching Institute encourages participation by teachers who will interact with students or diverse backgrounds or who are themselves members of a minority group.
 After successfully completing the Institute, teachers will receive certificates recognizing them as Fellows of the Justice Teaching Institute, signed by the Chief Justice and the Commissioner of Education.